 - Angel investment

-- Contact local and state government representatives to find out if they are interested in supporting new college for social and economic benefits.
+- Contact local and state government representatives to find out if they are interested in supporting a new college for social and economic benefits.

 Step 6: Find Out The Mandatory Educational Laws And Requirements